iamseryy/bot/README.md

-this line should be removed third
+this line should be removed third, one again